ZipEntry Unicode C Reference Documentation

 BOOL CkZipEntryW_ReplaceData(HCkZipEntryW cHandle, HCkByteData inData);

-Replaces the zip entry's existing contents with new data.
+Replaces this ZIP entry's existing contents with new binary data.

 Returns TRUE for success, FALSE for failure.